 A new festival is set to make a splash in the North of Tyne.
 The first ever North Sea Weekender festival is set to take place in North Tyneside from October 8 to 10, featuring water sports, food and drink pop-ups and some special one-off live music shows.

-Funded by the North of Tyne Combined Authority, it will include the Tynemouth Surf Open, organised by Tynemouth Surf Co, alongside stand-up paddle board activities from CBK Adventures and Northern SUP Racing.
+Funded by the North of Tyne Combined Authority (NTCA), it will include the Tynemouth Surf Open, organised by Tynemouth Surf Co, alongside stand-up paddle board activities from CBK Adventures and Northern SUP Racing.

 Follow the event on social media – NorthSeaWKNDR on Facebook and @northseaweekender on Instagram.
 Paddle board activities are free to enter and include an XL SUP Team Challenge, freestyle challenge, and race events.
 The surf open has categories including Shortboard, Longboard, SUP Surf, Juniors (U16’s), Mini Groms (8 &U) with prize money and merch up for grabs.

 Special one-off music concerts at Tynemouth’s Surf Café and Watch House Museum will take place with the first shows announced as Ben Ottewell and Heidi Curtis.
 Gomez frontman Ben Ottewell plays an intimate show in a truly amazing place, the Watch House Museum in Tynemouth, home to the Volunteer Life Brigade, on Saturday 9 October.
 Heidi Curtis is a 19 year old singer-songwriter from North Shields.
 After getting a number of festival shows under her belt in 2021, and supporting Sam Fender at various venues around the UK, she’ll captivate audiences with her powerful vocals and unique style of melody-driven rock, at Tynemouth’s Surf Café on Friday 8 October.